mvndi/docs/docs/rules.md

 **4.4 Sky/ocean bases are not allowed.**

-**4.5 You cannot tower over a wall to get into a town at any time**
+**4.5 Using boats to bypass fall damage while jumping over an enemy's wall is forbidden.**

 **4.6 Ice roads are illegal and will be removed by admins for the sake of realism.**